 Kama Sutra recommends forgetting all rules only when you have reached passion’s full flame.
 However, to ignite the fire, you need to be gentle before the desire is flaming, with a weak flame, a heavy blow will put out the fire, however, if you blow ever so gently, the fire will pick up and once the flames are strong and the heat is high, you don’t have to worry about the flame diminishing as easily.

 Kama Sutra warns men against starting too roughly, as instead of pleasure the woman may develop resistance, fear, doubts and unpleasant sensations against sexuality and men in general.
 Bear in mind that it is not only a woman’s body that may be gentle but also her mind and emotions.
 A woman should be treated as a flower, in a way that she wouldn’t close down, but would blossom and shine her enchanting scent.
 One must attentively understand a woman, to touch her on the right spot at the right time, taking into account each woman’s peculiarities as well as the same woman’s peculiarities at different times.
 Therefore, the following ways of kissing are recommended to always be adapted according to the partner.
-Here follow different suggestions for both parties.
+Here are different suggestions for both parties as advised by Kama Sutra:

 - Seizing her head with his hands, he applies his mouth forcefully on hers, but without violence.